The AHIMA Advocacy Agenda

 At AHIMA, our common goal is to transform health and healthcare by connecting people, systems, and ideas.
 This transformation starts with the most powerful currency for change in the healthcare ecosystem: health information.

-Our 2022 advocacy agenda will leverage our knowledge and expertise of health information and influence the public policy environment for the benefit of patients, communities, clinicians, and other stakeholders.
+The AHIMA 2023 advocacy agenda will leverage our knowledge and expertise of health data and information to influence the public policy environment for the benefit of individuals, communities, clinicians, and the healthcare workforce.
 Download our agenda to learn more.
 To read our policy statements, click each statement’s link within our agenda.

 The AHIMA Advocacy Summit is where health leaders and policymakers come together to address important key policy issues related to health data and health information.